chmerdon/GradientRobustMultiPhysics.jl/docs/src/userdata.md

-# User Data and Action Kernels
+# User Data and Actions

 There is a variety of different user data, like scalar- and vector-valued constants, time-dependent data, region-dependent data or plain functions that depend on the the space coordinates.
 Also dependency on the item number of the reference coordinates of the quadrature point in the quadrature item are sometimes desireable.